HSE apologise to elderly woman for lengthy wait to see doctor at Tullamore hospital

 The woman was taken by ambulance to the A&E unit of the hospital and according to her daughter Pearl Barnes she was assigned a cubicle.
 Ms Barnes said the date was May 21 at 12.10pm.

-"A nurse advised us that it would be approximately 4 hours before a doctor would be available to see Mam.
-8 hours later at 9.20pm a nurse informed us it would be at least another 2 hours before a doctor would be available," said Pearl.
+''A nurse advised us that it would be approximately 4 hours before a doctor would be available to see mam.
+8 hours later at 9.20pm a nurse informed us it would be at least another 2 hours before a doctor would be available.
+It was at this point mam could not take the pain so we left,'' said Pearl.

-"It was not just my elderly mother that was waiting hours to be seen.
-I personally am ashamed and frankly angry that this is what our health service feels is acceptable.
-If you brought an animal in pain to a veterinary practice would they be left for 9 plus hours for a vet to help them?
-I do feel the public needs to be aware that perhaps the Irish attitude of "ah it will be grand" will not help change how our health system currently works.
+''Mam is currently in Galway Clinic waiting for surgery.
+I emailed Ms. Horan in Tullamore General Hospital and did receive an apology and was told she would speak to the clinical staff.
+However I do feel this is a very generic response and do not expect anything will come of it.

-"I personally feel that perhaps it is time for people to be more outspoken about their experiences of how they are being treated," said Pearl.
+My concern is for the vulnerable who have no voice or no option but to sit for hours and hours with no help in sight.
+Who highlights or helps these people?
+How can an accident and emergency department operate like this?
+Where is the accountability?'' asks Pearl.

 Subscribe or register today to discover more from DonegalLive.ie